 A Proactive Approach for Azure Serverless with Serverless360

-Serverless360 with its exclusive monitoring capabilities ensures that the end-user is well informed about the performance and status of their business application.
-It has a range of monitors each working with its unique ability to benefit the end-users.
-Attain a proactive business environment with the help of these monitors.
+Serverless360’s unique monitoring capabilities keep the end-user informed about the performance and status of their business application.
+It has a variety of monitors, each with its own unique ability to benefit end-users.
+With the help of these monitors, you can maintain a proactive business environment.

-Knowing the status of your Azure resources is an important factor to ensure the smooth flow of business hosted on a cloud platform.
-The Status monitor helps users to better understand the health status of each resource at prescribed time intervals.
-Report generated in Serverless360 will be a consolidated monitoring report, where the application level of visibility is achieved.
+Knowing the status of your Azure resources is critical for ensuring the smooth flow of business hosted on a cloud platform.
+A status report of the resources associated with this Business application that has been chosen to be monitored will be sent during the specified hours.
+The report generated by Serverless360 will be a consolidated monitoring report in which the application level of visibility is achieved.

 Every business needs a proactive approach than being reactive to any downtime or failure.
 Especially, for any business running in the cloud there is an indispensable need for a tool like Serverless360.Utilizing the different monitors available in Serverless360, monitoring the Business Application in Azure Cloud Space can be made more effective.
 Serverless360 does not stop with monitoring, but also provides better Management solutions for Operations and Support people to enhance their day in and day out tasks.